Regulations

 For most species in Texas, you'll want to check four things before keeping a fish: open season (year-round vs. spring/fall windows), size limit (minimum and any maximum), slot limit (a permitted size range with everything outside released), and daily bag.
 Many waters layer additional restrictions on gear, hook type, or live-bait use.

 The species cards above link to the rule tables we maintain for each fishery.
-Largemouth Bass, Channel Catfish, Blue Catfish, and Flathead Catfish are the most-rule-dense fisheries in Texas's data.
+Texas channel catfish 2026, Texas blue catfish 2026, Texas flathead catfish 2026, and Texas red snapper 2026 are the most-rule-dense fisheries in Texas's data.

 Reference only.
 Regulations change frequently, often mid-season.
 Always confirm with TPWD before keeping a catch.
 The CatchRules iOS app reflects the same data, with offline access and species identification.